abbiewade/abbiewade.github.io/smartalarmclock.md

 ### Building A Simple Clock

 Now that we understand how the clock module works, we are going to modify the circuit to include the display.
 Instead of printing the time to serial, we are going to display the time on our displays.
-To beging with you need to build the circuit featured below.
+To begin with you need to build the circuit featured below.

 ![](/img/simple-clock_bb.png)